-This jig is mounted to a workbench with two fence clamps, its top is made from MDF, the arm is wooden, and the blade is guided by three bearings.
+This jig is mounted to a workbench with two fence clamps, its top is made of MDF, the arm is wooden, and the blade is guided by three bearings.
 The range of blades that can be used with this jig starts with short ones – used without the arm – and ends with massive ones – perfect for resawing.
 For most of my woodworking needs only two longer blades have been designated to use with it – the 178mm and 250mm ones (7 and 10 inches long, T744D and T1044DP).
 They have different depths, the shorter one is also slicker – perfect for cutting curves and the longer one is heavier in build- suitable for straight cuts.
 The jig is easy to store, can be quickly disassembled, and is not too heavy.
 Even though it’s just a jig, it features glued woodworking joints and is finished with a few coats of hard wax oil.

 I started by cutting the base, using a 19 mm sheet of MDF.
 The size I chose for it was 400 x 400 mm (15 3/4 x 15 3/4 inches).
 Then, I cut a pair of holding blocks with one edge square and the other at a 45º angle.
 Next, I traced out the jigsaw base plate and used my router to cut out the recess, adjusting the bit depth as needed.